 Contributor: Bayside Marin clinical team member Ryan Poling, M.A.

-Sarah’s1 relationship with crack cocaine was complex.
+Sarah’s relationship with crack cocaine was complex.
 It was a parasite: she described crack as a “best friend” who was “destroying my soul.”
-She thought she had been able to keep her addiction and her family separate, but was shocked when one day her two children referred to her as their aunt.
+She thought she had been able to keep her addiction and her family separate but was shocked when one day her two children referred to her as their aunt.

-Substance Abuse Is a Big Factor in Child Removal
+Substance Abuse Is a Big Factor in Removal of Child Custody

 Sarah’s story is not uncommon.
 According to one 2006 study, parental substance abuse was the single most common predictor of children being removed from the home3.
 And yet, it remains exceedingly difficult for parents who have lost custody of their children to regain custody.
 In some cases, if children have been adopted or permanently placed with another family, restoration of custody may be nearly impossible.

 Losing custody of your children due to substance abuse is a terrifying and stressful experience but, in many cases, you do have options.
 Keep this in mind: The loss of your children means that officials responsible for child safety have determined the home environment you created is not safe for children.